Better testing, is it necessary?

 Shorten time-to-market

-Although many companies consider testing to be unstrategic, there is a strategic advantage to a mature testing process.
-If one does not succeed in detecting faults early on in the test phase, a lot of time is lost in fixing these faults in production (see also the first two points: higher quality and lower costs).
-Solving a production disruption makes a claim on the often already scarce development capacity.
-Consider also the extra effort for re-testing the error, extra regression testing effort from the business, extra transports, etc.
+Although many companies consider testing to be not very strategic, there is indeed a strategic advantage to a mature testing process.
+If one fails to identify errors early on in the testing phase, a lot of time is lost in fixing these errors in production (see also the first two points: higher quality and lower costs).
+Resolving a production disruption calls on the often already scarce development capacity.
+Also consider the extra effort for re-testing the bug, extra regression testing effort from the business, extra transports, etc.

 Put in positive terms: A streamlined test process makes it possible to implement wishes from the business more quickly.
 A short time-to-market for IT changes is increasingly becoming an important competitive advantage.